GURS FELLOWSHIP & MATCH

 The UCSF Male Genitourinary Reconstruction and Trauma Fellowship program is a mentored, graduated experience in trauma diagnosis and management primarily based on Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
 This provides the fellow an opportunity to work as a member of a Trauma Team providing care for acute trauma to the urinary and genital system.
 Fellows are supervised and guided through the development of research projects, which include protocol preparation and development, statistical analysis, data collection techniques, data interpretation, manuscript preparation, etc. It is expected that each trainee will complete and publish numerous manuscripts during fellowship.

-Aside from the clinical and academic research experience, the program also focuses in honing leadership qualities to prepare the fellow for future leadership roles in academic medicine.
+Aside from the clinical and academic research experience, the program seeks to attract bright, committed, and compassionate applicants from diverse backgrounds, who aspire to become future leaders in this specialty.
+They should possess a desire to serve culturally diverse and medically underserved populations while being dedicated to addressing issues related to diversity, equity, and inclusion.
+The program also focuses in honing leadership qualities to prepare the fellow for future leadership roles in academic medicine.

 Eligibility Requirements/Criteria (When Applicable):